rubenatello/luminize-assessment/README.md

 **Top recommendations**

-1. Replace shared-cost estimates with advertised-ASIN and SKU-storage data.
+1. Replace shared-cost estimates with advertised-ASIN and SKU-storage data or use historical benchmarks by brand to use some form of attribution.
 2. Investigate dog-bed, clay-mask, and chocolate-whey return reasons.
 3. Confirm two imputed costs and act on inventory-cover exceptions.